tesseract-robotics/tesseract_docs/_source/intro/getting_started_doc.rst

 Installing Taskflow
 -------------------

-Taskflow is a general purpose parallel and heterogenous task programming system.
+Taskflow is a general purpose parallel and heterogeneous task programming system.

 You can install taskflow by with the following commands: ::